Here are samples of projects in 3D and game designing that allowed me to expand my practice.

 While working at State Farm I had the opportunity to step outside of my role as a Lead Android developer to assemble a team of developers and designers to work on Virtual Reality ideas.
 We drafted VR concept experiences including possible level designs and debated optimal user experience.
 Above is a rendering of the office we would meet in.
 I 3D modeled the offices and furniture to scale to go along with our concept presentations.
 The textures used were made from photos of the real materials (ex: carpet).

 II.
-Independently developed and released a Virtual Reality Game
+Independently developed a Virtual Reality Game

 “Huge Beer Pong Challenges VR is a single player compilation of challenges and secret desires; a playground of inspiration; and an escape to a place of ball bouncing, cup draining, heart sinking awesomeness.”